serenad96/Group-Project/README.md

 Issues and future work:

 The price calculation is not working as of now, so when a choice is selected the total is not displayed.
 We used the "on action" feature in SceneBuilder to assign each button to a method.
 However, it returns a "NullPointerException" error once the buttons are clicked.
 We are not sure how to fix it.
 We would like for the total price of the coffee to be displayed.
-To improve our program would like to add more choices for the user.
+To improve our program we would like to add more options to the menu for the user to choose.

 Project Requirements: